lddweb/ldd-directory-lite/readme.txt

 == Description ==

-The LDD Business Directory plugin allows a user to easily import, manage, and display businesses and their information on a WordPress site.
+The LDD Business Directory plugin allows a user to easily manage and display businesses and their information on a WordPress site.
 Simply use the shortcode [business_directory] on any wordpress page and the directory is displayed, allowing visitors to search through the directory and submit a listing of their own.
 If the user has a listing on the directory, they can easily sign in and edit their information.
 From the WordPress backend, it’s easy to categorize businesses and edit their information, as well as add any custom information fields that may be needed.
 Plus the settings allow for a greater range of customization of the functionality.

 == Installation ==

-1. Install from the WordPress plugins utility or simply move the `ldd-business-directory` folder to your plugins directory (`/wp-content/plugins`)
+1. Install from the WordPress plugins utility or simply move the `lddbd` folder to your plugins directory (`/wp-content/plugins`)
-1. Make sure you activate the plugin on your plugins page
+2. Make sure you activate the plugin on your plugins page
-1. Now you should have a “Businesses” menu item on your dashboard
+3. Now you should have a “Businesses” menu item on your dashboard
-1. From here you can alter your settings, add businesses, edit business information, and customize your categories
+4. From here you can alter your settings, add businesses, edit business information, and customize your categories
-1. Decide which page you wish to display it on or create a page and enter the shortcode `[business_directory]` in the content area of your page
+5. Decide which page you wish to display it on or create a page and enter the shortcode `[business_directory]` in the content area of your page
-1. You can also use the php function `<?php display_business_directory(); ?>` directly in your template file
+6. You can also use the php function `<?php display_business_directory(); ?>` directly in your template file

+NOTE: Make sure your permalinks are set to "Post name" for the plugin to work properly!

 == Frequently Asked Questions ==